 Some other notable features of the LG Gram include a 720p webcam and the inclusion of both a fingerprint scanner and Windows hello facial unlock.
 The only issue we had with the LG Gram was the amount of bloatware installed into the operating system such as McAfee.
 Having a lot of unnecessary third party application is excusable for low end laptops, as they need a means to subsidize the price of their device, but we expected better from a somewhat premium laptop like the Gram.

-The bloatware is a quick fix though, it’s not hard to get rid of but at this point we just did a fresh windows install which took about 30 minutes of our time.
+The bloatware is a quick fix though, it’s not hard to get rid of, but we just did a fresh windows install which took about 30 minutes.
 Once that was done the laptop was good to go!
-We recommend doing a fresh install for most laptops that come with bloatware, it is often more time consuming to actually pick each of them one by one and sometimes the windows installer won’t let you get rid of them so you need to use a special program.
+We recommend doing a fresh install for devices that come with bloatware since manual removal always ends up taking more time.
 Either way, we don’t hold this against the machine since it’s something very minor that can easily be remedied.

 Although, the cooling solution on the gram is a bit subpar.
 The good thing is that the fans are super quiet even under high loads, however, they don’t do the best job at keeping the system cool.
 As a result, LG has optimized their machine to sharply drop its CPU frequency when under high load, and we observed the performance drop on the Gram, which was a tad bit more than we actually expected.
 This is a problem that was also prevalent with its predecessor and is the same with other Gram models.